 - Chill the bars.

 - Cut into squares.
-Drizzle with vanilla icing or top with whipped cream.
+To serve, you can drizzle with vanilla icing or top with whipped cream.

 A drizzle of sweet vanilla icing is totally optional and definitely encouraged. 🙂 I like to prepare the icing just before cutting the bars into squares, then drizzle onto each before serving.
 You can also use whipped cream instead.Print